realSunyz/SunyzNET/src/docs/peering/policy.md

 # Peering with AS150289

-We have an open peer policy.
-You can peer with us through our listed Internet Exchanges or through IP tunneling.
+We have an open peer policy, and will peer with networks that have a presence on mutual exchange points in accordance with the policies described below.

-## Requirements

-The following requirements apply to all peering sessions.

-### Technical Requirements
+## Technical Requirements

 - Peers must operate a publicly routable and visible Autonomous System Number (ASN).
 - Peers must have at least one publicly routable /24 of IPv4 and/or one /48 of IPv6 space.